D-Jeffrey/gedcom-to-visualmap/README.md

 ---

 ## Quick Start Tips

 - Use the GUI to pick your GEDCOM, choose output type, then click Load to parse and resolve places.
+- Outputs (HTML/KML/SUM) are written next to your selected GEDCOM file; change the output filename in the GUI if you need a different base name.
 - Double-left-click a person in the GUI list to set the starting person for traces and timelines.
 - Edit `geo_cache.csv` to correct or refine geocoding, then save and re-run to apply fixes.
 - Export KML to inspect results in Google Earth Pro, Google MyMaps, or ArcGIS Earth.
 - Generate tables and CSV files listing people, places, and lifelines.
+- **When using exporters or renderers in your own scripts or tests, always provide service objects for configuration, state, and progress tracking.
+See the `render/tests` directory for up-to-date examples.**

 ---

 ## How to Run